-If you are upgrading from version 4.3 or earlier, and your installation uses custom plugins, they must be rebuilt using the SDK version included in PingAccess 5.0 or later.
+If you are upgrading from version 4.3 or earlier and your installation uses custom plugins, they must be rebuilt using the SDK version included in PingAccess 5.0 or later.
 Run the upgrade utility manually with the new -i command-line option to specify a directory containing the custom plugin JAR files and only the custom plugin JAR files.
-To migrate your custom plugins, see the PingAccess Addon SDK for Java Migration Guide.
+You can find more information about migrating your custom plugins in the PingAccess Addon SDK for Java Migration Guide.